Every aspect of the editing experience, including features, have been reviewed.

 - New toolbar in the classic editor being always visible when scrolling down the page.

 - Easy styling with the contents of the editor placed inline in the page.

 However, being a totally new editor, with time CKEditor 5 will have more features developed and available for the end users to benefit from.
 To read more about CKEditor 5 latest developments, report issues and feature requests please go to the CKEditor 5 GitHub repository.

 CKEditor 5 gives powerful customizability and extensibility possibilities.
 The core is open for extensions and reuse, enabling a developer to create any kind of editor with any type of toolbars, balloons.

 A new data model and a model-view-controller architecture (MVC) have been introduced making conversation between model and view extremely customisable with full control over changes applied to the model.
 MVC allows to achieve results which previously were very hard or impossible to achieve.

 CKEditor 5 is implemented as multiple npm packages with each package having its own repository.
 This allows to focus on each feature separately and makes it easier for others to contribute.

 New data model

 A much more efficient data model has been designed in CKEditor 5, making the development of features a much more focused and creative experience.

-The data structure is normalized and optimized for complex data management operations making implementation of algorithms such as Operational Transformation and collaboration possible.
-With the collaboration services provided by the CKEditor Cloud Services, it is now extremely easy to bring collaboration features inside any application.
-Letters is an example of an application using the power of CKEditor 5 for collaboration.
+The data structure is normalized and optimized for complex data management operations making implementation of algorithms such as Operational Transformation and real-time collaboration possible.
+With the collaboration services provided by the CKEditor Cloud Services it is now extremely easy to bring real-time collaboration features inside any application.
+Letters is an example of an application using the power of CKEditor 5 for real-time collaborative editing.